Glass takes one million years to decompose, which means it never wears out and can be recycled an infinite number of times!

 Although the World Wide Web is often referred to as the Internet, the two are not the same thing.

-Currently, the average number of email messages sent daily is 250 billion and growing.
+Currently, the average number of email messages sent daily is about 250 billion and growing.

 81% of all email sent is SPAM.
-That's 200 billion and growing.
+That's about 200 billion daily and growing.

 The first ever email message was sent in 1971 by Ray Tomlinson.